-Brad Tomecek, AIA, is the winner of the AIA National Young Architect Award and AIA Colorado Innovative Firm Award, from Tomecek Studio Architecture (a former member of the Studio H:T).
-We asked him how clients react when they're offered a solution that includes shipping containers.
-He replied,
+Brad Tomecek, is the winner of the AIA National Young Architect Award and AIA Colorado Innovative Firm Award.
+We asked him how clients react when they're offered a solution that includes shipping containers:

 Shipping containers have been used as emergency and relief shelters around the world.
 State agencies often use them as units to provide for socially disadvantaged families, which are then moved after their purpose has been fulfilled.
 These basic units were developed by numerous construction companies and design studios to create pretty much anything - from luxury condos, vacation houses, and off-the-grid shelters to summer garden homes.

 Benjamin is an architecture student at the University of Toronto.
 He's currently studying as an exchange student in Berlin, Germany.
 He shared his experience with this alternate building material:

 Europeans are much more invested in alternative building designs.
 I drew a great inspiration from designs created by Belgian architects from Sculp(IT) and their four-room house where each of the four rooms serves a specific function in this shipping container home.
 Shipping containers have been around for so long, and yet we’ve only been incorporating them into our designs for very short time.
 I think they have a great future, especially in the cities like Beijing and Tokyo where overcrowding is becoming a significant problem.